wheeendiii/2021Fall_finals/README.md

 In order to get a higher level picture, we also plotted the 25% and 75% percentiles and median of the values, as well as the mean of the values.

+The quartiles for the pandemics have a wider band than the wars, meaning the pandemics follow less of a strict pattern than the wars.
+On average, the pandemics have a much smaller increase in the rate of inflation at their end than the wars do.
 ![alt text](Plots/CPI/pandemics_quartiles_mean.png)

+Wars have a narrower range of inflation change values, except right after the end of the war.
+Here, they exhibit a large range.
+Looking at the individual graphs above, the events that most notably lead to an increase in inflation in the United States were World War I and World War II, as well as the Vietnam War.
+Many of the other wars did not seem to have a noticeable impact on inflation when they ended.
 ![alt text](Plots/CPI/wars_quartiles_mean.png)

+From these results, we conclude that the authors conclusions (and our hypothesis following them) were correct on average.
+Inflation tends to increase after wars end but not as noticeably after pandemics.
+However, as we've seen, this is far from guaranteed.

 ### Gross Domestic Product (GDP) before and after Wars and Pandemics